Get

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

-The pet community has been keeping an even closer eye on shelter animals in recent years.
-The COVID-19 pandemic saw a significant shift in pet adoptions as many people adopted dogs during the time they’ve sheltered in place.
+The pet community has been keeping a particularly close eye on shelter animals in recent years.
+The COVID-19 pandemic saw a significant shift in pet adoptions, as many people adopted dogs while they sheltered in place.

-A growing concern in the past couple of years has been an increase in dogs being surrendered to animal shelters and rescue organizations during post-pandemic times.
-We’re now starting to identify post-pandemic trends for shelter dogs, dog adoptions, and animal shelters.
-The latest statistics on shelter dogs can help us predict certain outcomes for animal shelters and the future of dog adoptions.
+A growing concern in the past couple of years has been an increase in dogs being surrendered to animal shelters and rescue organizations during these post-pandemic times.
+We’re now starting to identify post-pandemic trends for shelter dogs, dog adoptions, and animal shelters in general.
+The latest statistics can help us predict certain outcomes for these organizations and the future of dog adoptions.

 The 10 Shelter Dog Statistics